influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/query-system-data.md

   table_name
 ```

-#### View the total size of all compacted partitions per table in bytes
+#### View the total size in bytes of compacted partitions per table

 ```sql
 SELECT